chris-huetter/echidna-obj/README.md

 # ECHIDNA (echidna_obj)

-Echidna is a package for parsing .obj data models working with ADENITA - a nanoscience software tool application developed at the AIT by Elisa DeLlano and Haichao Miao - and supports novel approaches in the design process for DNA nanostructures.
+Echidna is a package for parsing .obj data models working with ADENITA - a nanoscience software tool application developed at the AIT by DeLlano et al. - and supports novel approaches in the design process for DNA nanostructures.
 The python package has an independent, built-in representation for abstract visualization of the model.
 It is supposed to be used with the molecular modeling software SAMSON via the IPy console.
 (More informations here : www.samson-connect.net)